saymrwulf/llm-playground/notes.md

-2016-01-15T01:02:00 - Refactor for clarity, might break a few tests though (llm-playground) 2016-01-15T18:00:00 - Minor doc updates: linking to article on quantization (llm-playground) 2016-01-15T18:13:00 - Refactor for clarity, might break a few tests though (llm-playground)
+2016-01-15T01:02:00 - Refactor for clarity, might break a few tests though (llm-playground) 2016-01-15T18:00:00 - Minor doc updates: linking to article on quantization (llm-playground) 2016-01-15T18:13:00 - Refactor for clarity, might break a few tests though (llm-playground) 2016-03-08T03:47:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)